-We are currently reviewing applications for 2021 — submit your proposal using the link below.
+We are currently reviewing applications for late 2021.

 A weekend workshop generally consists of 10 hours of class time; a 5-day workshop generally consists of 26 hours; a 7-day workshop generally consists of a total of 36 hours.

 Esalen provides basic audio/visual equipment for our workshops and private conferences.
-If a workshop has more complex AV requirements, arrangements will have to be discussed during the contracting process, and finalized no later than 30 days before the workshop begins.
-Most meeting rooms lack internet access, and no live streaming or extensive data downloading is possible anywhere on campus.
+If a workshop has more complex AV requirements, arrangements must be discussed during the contracting process, and finalized no later than 30 days before the workshop begins.
+Due to our remote location and limited bandwidth, most meeting rooms lack internet access, and no live streaming or extensive data downloading is possible anywhere on campus.

 Philosophers, artists, theologians, writers, scientists, musicians, psychologists — they all help us expand our understanding of who we are, and Esalen has been informed and shaped by all of them.
 Early leaders like Ansel Adams, Timothy Leary, Gia-fu Feng, Virginia Satir, B.F.
 Skinner, and Buckminster Fuller.
 Scholars-in-residence Joseph Campbell, Alan Watts, and Stanislav Grof.
 Workshop instructors Susan Sontag, Ray Bradbury, Moshé Feldenkrais, Ken Kesey, and Aldous Huxley.
 An Esalen faculty list doubles as a list of some of the most transformative luminaries of the 20th century.